tdietert/nanocoin-pres/slideshow.md

 # Hash Functions

-A **hash function** is a total function for which each input there is a unique output.
-To be used in cryptography, it must have these properties:
+A **hash function** is a total function for which each input there is a unique, fixed length output.
+To be used in safely in cryptography, it must have these properties:

 Pre-image Resistance